Asagodi/topological_diversity/Stability/NeurIPS2024/rebuttal/shared.md

 To identify solutions with a fast-slow decomposition, we rely solely on the generalization property of the network, measured in terms of the normalized mean square error over ten times longer trials.
 The possible solutions the networks can find are restricted by having a linear output mapping.
 For a nonlinear output mapping, a possible solution for analog memory is the quasi-periodic toroidal attractor, but this is not a possible solution with a linear output mapping.
 While our analysis methods can identify these limit sets, we do not have a straightforward way to parametrize the invariant manifold.

 Our analysis relies on identifying a time scale separation from simulated trajectories.
 If the separation of time scales is too small, our method may inadvertently identify parts of the state space that are only forward invariant (i.e., transient).
-However, this did not pose a problem in our analysis of the trained RNNs, which is unsurprising, as the separation is relates to state noise robustness.
-A system without a significant separation will either lack robustness to state noise or perform poorly for trial times longer than those it was trained on.
+However, this did not pose a problem in our analysis of the trained RNNs, which is unsurprising, as the separation is guaranteed by state noise robustness.

 [1] Mané, R. (1978).
 Persistent manifolds are normally hyperbolic.
 Transactions of the American Mathematical Society, 246, 261-283.